Here is the Text Version of the Interview

 When you’re selling company, fair market value is usually in a range of four to ten times, if you have a financial buyer versus strategic buyer.
 Banks, senior lenders, and major money center banks are generally willing to lend three, three and a half times your EBITDA to help fund any soft transaction, so the outside debt gets paid down largely with or entirely with pre-tax dollars.

 Who gets the shares?

 The shares get allocated to the employees each year.
-There is an internal loan and how it gets paid down is each year, the company makes a contribution to the ESOP, the ESOP hands it back in payment of the seller notes and the employees each year get allocated that pool of shares based on their W-2 salaries.
+There is an internal loan and how it gets paid down is each year, the company makes a contribution to the employee stock ownership plan, the ESOP hands it back in payment of the seller notes and the employees each year get allocated that pool of shares based on their W-2 salaries.

 How do employees redeem their shares?

 The employees get their statements annually, they have the economic benefits and rights to those benefits, but they actually never own the shares.
 The upshot is, when they turn 55 they get to sell 25 percent of their shares back at fair market value, at 60 they get that other 25 percent opportunity and at 65 they get to sell the rest of their shares over a five year period.
 There is the annual fair market value that's determined by an independent valuation each year.